dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ### Use the `select` flag

-By default, all exports are run for a Saved Query.
+By default, all exports are run for a saved query.
 You can use the `select` flag in [development](#exports-in-development) or [production](#exports-in-production) to select or exclude a specific Export.

 For example, the following command will run the `export_1` and `export_2` and doesn't work with the `--alias` or `--export_as` flags: